 Glen Canyon National Recreation Area is managed much like any other national park site.
 For the most part, the same management policies, regulations, and laws apply at Glen Canyon as all other national park areas.

-The park's Superintendent's Compendium (5.1Mb PDF) and Compendium Appendix A (8.4Mb PDF) contain local rules and regulations that apply to Glen Canyon National Recreation Area.
-You should know these rules before your visit to Glen Canyon NRA.
+The park's Superintendent's Compendium contains local rules and regulations that apply to Glen Canyon National Recreation Area.
+The reasons we have these laws can be found at Compendium Appendix A. You should know these rules before your visit to Glen Canyon NRA.

 It is the responsibility of visitors to understand and comply with all applicable state, local, and federal firearms laws before entering this park.
-If you plan on being in Utah, please visit this site.
-If you plan on being in Arizona, please visit this site.
+If you plan on being in Utah, please visit Utah.gov.
+If you plan on being in Arizona, please visit AZ.gov.

 Federal law also prohibits firearms in certain facilities in this park (such as the Carl Hayden Visitor Center); those places are marked with signs at all public entrances.